- Local law

 We provide lists of local English speaking lawyers around Japan.
 Neither the Australian Government, nor the Australian Embassy, can accept any responsibility whatsoever for the competence or otherwise of any of the practitioners listed, nor for any costs involved.

 Useful information regarding local laws in Japan can also be found on our Travel Advice.
-For more information on what consular staff in Australia and overseas can do to assist prisoners and their families please read our brochure: Arrested or Jailed Overseas.
+For more information on what consular staff in Australia and overseas can do to assist prisoners and their families please read:

 How long can arrestees expect to be detained without charge?